MarcoSignoretto/drAIver/readme/ENVIRONMENT_SETUP.md

 ### Install Darknet for drAIver ###

-Clone darknet from my fork [Darknet for drAIver](https://github.com/MarcoSignoretto/darknet) and follow the instructions of the official repo see below
+Clone darknet from my fork [Darknet for drAIver](https://github.com/MarcoSignoretto/darknet) and follow the instructions of the official repo see below, remember to change the Makefile

 #### Python binding ####